Linguistics 20, "Introduction to

 (1985) A Metrical Theory of Stress Rules.
 New York: Garland.

-- (in press) Bruce Hayes, Varieties of Noisy Harmonic Grammar.
+- (2017) Bruce Hayes, Varieties of Noisy Harmonic Grammar.
 Proceedings of the 2016 Annual Meeting in Phonology, USC.
 Version with 12 point font.
 Also: Supplementary materials

 - (2017) Kie Zuraw and Bruce Hayes, Intersecting constraint families: an argument for Harmonic Grammar.
 Language 93:497-548.
 Supplemental files.